 17 Causes of Pain Behind the Ear

-This is pain referred up the back of the head from degenerative (arthritic-type) change in joints of the upper neck.
+By far the most commone cause.
+This pain is referred up the back of the head from degenerative (arthritic-type) change in joints of the upper neck.
 The pain can be dull or occasionally shooting type.
 In younger people this sort of pain can occur without significant evidence of joint damage but can be due to stifness of the joints following minor trauma like a fall, or poor posture during hours of desk work or studying.

 If you have this sort of pain treatment by a physiotherapist can be a very effective means of reducing the pain.
 Pain is often worse on wakening, and can spread through to the forehead or eye.
 It is not unusual for it to remain located just behind the ear.